LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_c_interface/Preconditioners.rst

 The efficiency of Krylov iterative methods for the solution of linear systems can be greatly enhanced through preconditioning.
-For problems in which the user cannot define a more effective, problem-specific preconditioner, ARKode provides two internal preconditioner modules: a banded preconditioner for serial problems (ARKBANDPRE) and a band-block-diagonal preconditioner  for parallel problems (ARKBBDPRE).
+For problems in which the user cannot define a more effective, problem-specific preconditioner, ARKode provides two internal preconditioner modules that may be used by ARKStep: a banded preconditioner for serial problems (ARKBANDPRE) and a band-block-diagonal preconditioner  for parallel problems (ARKBBDPRE).

-.. _CInterface.BandPre:
+.. _ARKStep_CInterface.BandPre:

 A serial banded preconditioner module
 -------------------------------------------